jeka-dev/demo-cowsay/README.md

 This repo demonstrates the capability of Jeka for executing Java applications from source code, hosted in a remote repository.

-The application is a *cowsay* Java port, build with JeKa.
+The application is a [cowsay](https://en.wikipedia.org/wiki/Cowsay) Java port, build with JeKa.

-It is forked from https://github.com/ricksbrown/cowsay/tree/master and consists in many Java source and resources files.
+The project is forked from https://github.com/ricksbrown/cowsay/tree/master and consists in many Java source and resources files.

 ## Prerequisite